svtk/AtomicKotlinCourse/Object-Oriented Programming/Class Delegation/Exercise 2/task.md

 ## Class Delegation (#2)

-Exercise 1 in [Inheritance & Extensions] uses composition to adapt `Crocodile` to work with `interactWithDuck()`.
+Exercise 1 from the Inheritance & Extensions atom uses composition to adapt `Crocodile` to work with `interactWithDuck()`.
 This produces an inconsistency when using `IAmHonestlyDuck` with the `interactWithCrocodile()` function---the composed `crocodile` must be